-I found this coconut cake recipe yesterday while organizing my big box of recipe clippings.
+I found this coconut tres leches cake recipe while organizing my big box of recipe clippings.
 The recipe was clipped from Taste of Home, where it had been submitted by a fellow Texan who found it in an old cookbook.
 She said she made it once and has since been asked to serve it every Christmas.
 That, plus the fact I’d randomly bought a can of Goya coconut milk, was good enough for me!
 A few minutes later the cake was in the oven.

 The original recipe had a word I don’t use in the title, so I changed it to Coconut Milk Tres Leches Cake.
 I’m not sure if this really qualifies as a Tres Leches Cake, but it’s similar to the South American versions and it does have three milks even though one of the milks is in the cake rather than poured over the top.
 The cake also has some butter in the crumb, and not all Tres Leches cakes do.
 To me, this is a plus.
 It turned out to be one of the best Tres Leches cakes I’ve ever made and it was super easy.
 Below is the recipe for the full 9×13 inch pan, but if you want to make a half batch square cake, an 8 inch pan works perfectly.
 Note: The cake has a lot more liquid to it than what you see in the picture.
 Much of my liquid mixture went down the sides and I took this piece from the center.
 I’m sure that today the cake will have absorbed more of the liquid I poured over it yesterday.
 Maybe I’ll re-take the photo.